termsurf/text.js/readme.md

 ## Welcome

-**Text** is a TypeScript library which does a few things:

-1. **Transforms traditional orthography into Latin/Romanized text**, calling it ReadText, which maintains a one-to-one correspondence between the original script and the Latin script, where possible (i.e. not for Chinese, where Pinyin already exists).
-2. **Transforms traditional orthography into pronunciation text**, calling it TalkText.
-TalkText can be used to render [ToneText](https://github.com/termsurf/tone), which is a unique and modern rune-like writing system for pronunciations.
+**Text** is a TypeScript library which **transforms traditional orthography into Latin/Romanized text**, using the [Talk](https://github.com/termsurf/talk) spec.
+TalkText can be used to render [Tone](https://github.com/termsurf/tone), which is a unique and modern rune-like writing system for pronunciations.

 _Caveat: It's not always possible to do transform traditional orthography into pronunciation text across every language, especially on